jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 JBoss startup scripts
 ----------------------

-**Init**
-In order to execute your custom scripts, this container provides a mechanism that executes all <code>sh</code> script files located at <code>/jboss/scripts/jboss-appserver/init</code> before starting the application server.

 **Startup**

 In order to execute your custom JBoss Command Line Interface (CLI) commands, this container provides a mechanism that executes all <code>sh</code> script files located at <code>/jboss/scripts/jboss-appserver/startup</code> once the application server has been started.

-**Notes**
+These scripts will be executed only once (on first container run), in order to allow the image developer to add custom initial configurations for JBoss Wildfly/EAP before doing any deploy.

-* Scripts will be executed in alphabetically ascendant sort order
+NOTE that scripts will be executed using filename alphabetically ascendant sort order

 Notes
 -----
 **JBoss Wildfly/EAP:**
-- The default admin password for Wildfly is <code>admin123!</code>
+* The default admin password for Wildfly is <code>admin123!</code>
-- The web interface address is bind by default to <code>0.0.0.0</code>
+* The web interface address is bind by default to <code>0.0.0.0</code>
-- The management interface address is bind by default to the docker container IP address
+* The management interface address is bind by default to the docker container IP address
-- There is a MySQL JBDC driver module pre-installed
+* There is a MySQL JBDC driver module pre-installed
+* There is no support for domain mode
+* There is no support for clustering

 **EAP:**
-- As EAP is a non-community product, in order to build the JBoss EAP image you have to manualy add JBoss EAP ZIP file into <code>bin/</code> directory before building the JBoss EAP docker container image.
+* As EAP is a non-community product, in order to build the JBoss EAP image you have to manualy add JBoss EAP ZIP file into <code>bin/</code> directory before building the JBoss EAP docker container image.
 See the [README.md](bin/README.md)